Twingate-Labs/tg-group-profile-manager/README.md

 * Interactivity & Shortcuts
    * Replace the Request URL to `https://{Your tg-group-profile-manager Address}/slack/events`
 4. Download the [Twingate Logo](https://github.com/Twingate-Labs/tg-group-profile-manager/blob/main/Twingate%20Logo%20-%20Icon.png) and change the logo of the Slack app at the Basic Info

+### Limitations
+1. When there are Twingate groups with duplicate names, only the first group returned by the Twingate API is used.
+To prevent this, ensure there are no duplicate group names in the Twingate network.
+2. If a user is part of more than 50 Twingate groups, only the first 50 Twingate groups returned by the Twingate API is used.
+To prevent this, ensure there are no users part of more than 50 groups in the Twingate network.
+3. The Slack users' email addresses need to be the same as their Twingate email addresses.